Divider/Brand Symbol

 Throughout your breastfeeding journey, whichever stage you may be at, there can be changes to your current circumstances that can affect your milk supply.
 For example, when a mother returns to work or if you are expecting another baby.
 Speaking from experience, when I reached 5 months in my second pregnancy whilst still breastfeeding my 2-year-old, my supply dramatically dropped (this is quite common).
 Naturally, my daughter weaned herself off the breast at this time because she couldn’t drink the same amount of milk she wanted.

 As women return to work from maternity leave, their milk supply will lessen over time as they spend less time with their baby, unless you are pumping to compensate for the feeds you are not doing yourself to help maintain your supply.
 An electric breast pump is an efficient way to express breast milk at work discreetly and safely.
+Investing in the best wearable breast pump can make pumping at work more convenient and less intrusive.
 Your employer is legally responsible to provide suitable facilities and means for you to breastfeed or pump at work.

 Lola&Lykke Smart Electric Breast Pump